 Project improvements will be made within an existing corridor with right-of-way acquisition, as necessary.
-While no residences will be relocated, one business (Seven One Seven Public Parking), located in the southeast quadrant of the Whiting Street and Nebraska Avenue intersection will require relocation.
+There will be no residential or business relocations as a result of project construction.

 Access to proximate businesses may temporarily be affected and/or modified as a result of the project.
 Encroachment into surrounding parcels (if necessary) will be coordinated with the appropriate property owners.